gokulmanohar/PES21-myCLUB-TOUR/docs/README.md

 ### Execution
 [_Note for contributors: Here the instructions are for [downloadable](#Download) .exe files.
 But the instructions are same while using .bat or .exe files_]

-1. Save the *.txt* file in this [format](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/tree/main/files) with each line separated by a tab or 4 spaces into `files` folder.
+- Save the *.txt* file in this [format](https://github.com/gokulmanohar/PES21-myCLUB-TOUR/tree/main/files) with each line separated by a tab or 4 spaces into `files` folder.
-2. Execute `1.
+`1.
 Run.exe` to run the scripts that generate the statistics.
-3. Execute `2.
+`2.
 Analysis.exe` to analyse/compare/find the top.
-4. Execute `3.
+`3.
 Clear Records.exe` to clear all (warning) the saved records and json files.

 ### Contributions
 This repository contains the source codes.
 You can clone it and may make necessary changes.